Nonsteroidal anti-inflammatory drug: History

 It is widely believed that naturally occurring salicin in willow trees and other plants was used by the ancients as a form of analgesic or anti-inflammatory drug, but this story, although compelling, is not entirely true.
 Hippocrates does not mention willow at all.
 Dioscorides's De materia medica was arguably the most influential herbal from Roman to Medieval times but, if he mentions willow at all (there is doubt about the identity of 'Itea'), then he used the ashes, steeped in vinegar, as a treatment for corns, which corresponds well with modern uses of salicylic acid.

-However, there is still some truth in this claim.
-Willow bark (from trees of the salix genus) was widely known to be used as a medicine by multiple First Nations communities.
+Willow bark (from trees of the Salix genus) was widely known to be used as a medicine by multiple First Nations communities.
 The bark would be chewed or steeped in water for its pain relieving and antipyretic effects.
 The effects are a result of the bark's salicin content.
 Meadowsweet, another plant to contain salicin, has strong roots in British folk medicine for the same maladies.
-These effects were first recorded in Western science by Reverend Edward Stone, who accidentally tried willow bark in 1757.
-He then went on to give it to 50 patients, where he reported a decrease in fever and pain.
+Willow bark was first reported in Western science by Edward Stone in 1763 as a treatment for ague (fever) according to the pseudoscientific doctrine of signatures.

 In the body, salicin is turned into salicylic acid, which produces the antipyretic and analgesic effects that the plants are known for.

 Salicin was first isolated by Johann Andreas Buchner in 1827.
 By 1829, French chemist Henri Leroux had improved the extraction process to obtain about 30g of purified salicin from 1.5 kg of willow bark.
 By hydrolysis, salicin releases glucose and salicyl alcohol which can be converted into salicylic acid, both in vivo and through chemical methods.
-In 1869, Hermann Kolbe synthesised salicylate, although it was too acidic for the gastric mucosa.
+In 1869, Hermann Kolbe synthesised salicylic acid, although it was too acidic for the gastric mucosa.
 The reaction used to synthesise aromatic acid from a phenol in the presence of CO_{2} is known as the Kolbe-Schmitt reaction.

-By 1897 the German chemist Felix Hoffmann and the Bayer company prompted a new age of pharmacology by converting salicylic acid into acetylsalicylic acid—named aspirin by Heinrich Dreser.
+By 1897, the German chemist Felix Hoffmann and the Bayer company prompted a new age of pharmacology by converting salicylic acid into acetylsalicylic acid—named aspirin by Heinrich Dreser.
 Other NSAIDs like ibuprofen were developed from the 1950s forward.

 In 2001, NSAIDs accounted for 70,000,000 prescriptions and 30 billion over-the-counter doses sold annually in the United States.

-Research

-While studies have been conducted to see if various NSAIDs can improve behavior in transgenic mouse models of Alzheimer's disease and observational studies in humans have shown promise, there is no good evidence from randomized clinical trials that NSAIDs can treat or prevent Alzheimer's in humans; clinical trials of NSAIDs for treatment of Alzheimer's have found more harm than benefit.
-NSAIDs coordinate with metal ions affecting cellular function.